IvoRum/Personal-Portfolio/astro-portfolio/cyan-comet/src/content/blog/Mocks-and-Ream-methods.md

+Sure, here is the corrected version:

 ---

-title: "Mocks and Ream methods"
+title: "Mocks and Real Methods"
-description: "Practical mocks in spring boot"
+description: "Practical mocks in Spring Boot"
-pubDate: "Jun 21 2024"
+pubDate: "Jun 21, 2024"
 heroImage: "/blog/blog-placeholder-2.jpg"

 ---

-Using mokito spy for mocking and using functions as they are.
-Sometimes you like to use mocks just for some functions.
-So thats ware
+Using Mockito Spy for mocking and using functions as they are.
+Sometimes you want to use mocks just for some functions.
+So that’s where `when(..).thenCallRealMethod()` comes in.
-`when(..).thenCallRealMethod()` comes is.

-So lets get into the code:
+So let's get into the code:

 ```java
 class ActivitySearchServiceMockTest extends TestBehaviourValidation {